tower1ight/World/Blogposts/Research System.md

 This system works best when research is a collaboration between the gm and the player

 **Project:**
-- A research project starts when a player expresses their interest and expresses the kind of inquiry they are making
+- A research project starts when a player expresses their interest and what shape their final research will take, prompting three core facets of their inquiries
-- Biologi
+- Species Study: physiological, behavioral,
 - Phenomena:
 **Grants:**
 - Each empty hex prompts a question, a player sets off sets off to answer, so long as the powers that be permit it